Terje Halsteinsen gave a talk on the regulations and rules concerning taretrawlers – questions of electronic tracking and more.

 Next to speak was Jan Henrik Sandberg from Norges fiskarlag

-Said that Norges fiskarlag has always been sceptical about taretråling
+Said that Norges fiskarlag has always been skeptical about taretråling

-Feel that the trial harvesting of 30,000 tons in the lofoten areas has not been researched enough, a letter sent to the fiskeriedirektoratet went further and said this was not good administrative paractice.
+Feel that the trial harvesting of 30,000 tons in the lofoten areas has not been researched enough, a letter sent to the fiskeriedirektoratet went further and said this was not good administrative practice.